sffjunkie/astral/src/doc/index.rst

 An attempt has been made to allow for the effect of elevation on the times for the sun.
 Higher elevations cause the sun to rise earlier and to set later for the observer.

-This is performed by calculating the angle α in the image below and adding this to the depression angle for the sun calculations.
+This is performed by calculating the angle α in the image below, the angle that an observer can see further around the earth, and adding this to the depression angle for the sun calculations.

 .. image:: elevation.svg